 - (a) provides the ability to communicate with land based and/or seaborne parties from any point within the area the vessel will be operated; and - (b) in the case of vessels under 6 metres in length, is able to be operated following submersion in sea water; and - (c) is adequate to provide communications for the duration of the voyage.
-This is a proposed change to Maritime Rule 91; it addresses one of the issues identified in the by the National Pleasure Boat Safety Strategy with regard to rescue after an accident.

-3 Operating requirements
+3. Operating requirements